sybrew/the-seo-framework/readme.txt

 = 4.0.5 =

+TODO this is too advanced, put it on the detailed log, not on w.org:
 We accidentally bombarded our website via our private [shortlink service](https://tsf.fyi/links.php), where Google was trying to act smart by following non-anchored example links that didn't exist.
 When this happens on a large scale, your website can potentially drop in rankings.

+TODO this is too advanced, put it on the detailed log, not on w.org:
 With that, we found various query endpoints in WordPress which can be malformed to return broken pages.
-Previously we thought only [pagination was broken](https://core.trac.wordpress.org/ticket/37505)--we were wrong.
-In this update, we mitigated all known reserved and malformable endpoints in WordPress by telling search engines not to index them when abused.
+Previously we thought only [pagination was incoherent](https://core.trac.wordpress.org/ticket/37505)--we were wrong.
+In this update, we mitigated all known Core-reserved and malformable endpoints in WordPress by telling search engines not to index them when abused.

+In this update, we [removed support for the "Connected Social Pages" feature](https://github.com/sybrew/the-seo-framework/issues/498).
+They have never proven to work, and they've been deprecated by Google.
+You won't be able to fill these fields in on new websites.

 A few other quality-of-life changes have been made, as well.
 Among adding new filters, streamlining the query handler, and fixing known corner-case bugs.